liu-qilong/liu-qilong.github.io/contents/blog/wsl-dev-env.md

 > [How To Configure SSH Key-Based Authentication on a Linux Server | DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 Having to enter password for each `ssh` login  is not very convenient.
 We can make our life a little bit easier by setting up key authentication.

+#### On the client machine

 First generate a key:

 ```
 ssh-keygen